Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 The better question was: who gets more leverage from the tool?

 The answer, at least so far, is that AI helps most when the person using it can evaluate the output.
 It can generate boilerplate, draft tests, summarize unfamiliar code, explain APIs, and propose implementations quickly.
-But the valuable part is not the generated text.
-The valuable part is knowing what to accept, what to reject, and what still needs to be reasoned through.
+The generated text has value, but the real leverage comes from knowing what to accept, what to reject, and what still needs to be reasoned through.

-The modern problem is not that AI cannot do useful work.
-It can.
-The problem is that it can create more work than the existing QA, review, and deployment pipelines were designed to absorb.
+AI can do useful work.
+The modern problem is that it can create more work than the existing QA, review, and deployment pipelines were designed to absorb.

 That is why AI has not removed the need for strong developers.
 It has changed the bar for what strong development looks like.